StefanZander/lecture_notes/ewa/javascript/marp/js_functions.md

 ---
 # Parameters in Functions

-JS allows to pass any numbers of parameters to any functions since function parameters are stored in an array-like data structure called `arguments`.
+JavaScript allows to pass any number of ==parameters== to functions since function parameters are stored in an _array-like data structure_ called `arguments`
 ::::: columns
 :::: double
 ```js